pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Sets or updates the metadata of the document as specified in ``m``, a Python dictionary.
 As with :meth:`select`, these changes become permanent only when you save the document.
 Incremental save is supported.

       :arg dict m: A dictionary with the same keys as ``metadata`` (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to ``None``.
-If you use ``m = {}`` all metadata information will be cleared to the string ``"none"``.
+If you use ``{}`` all metadata information will be cleared to the string ``"none"``.
 If you want to selectively change only some values, modify a copy of ``doc.metadata`` and use it as the argument.
 Arbitrary unicode values are possible if specified as UTF-8-encoded.

     .. method:: setToC(toc)